andrew-weisman/candle_wrappers/README-summit.md

 ## First time

-Doing the following on the login node for now.
+On a login node run:

 ```bash
 mkdir -p /gpfs/alpine/world-shared/med106/weismana/sw/candle
 ```

-Putting the following in `/gpfs/alpine/world-shared/med106/weismana/sw/candle/env-initial.sh`:
+Put the following in `/gpfs/alpine/world-shared/med106/weismana/sw/candle/env-initial.sh` (this is what should ultimately be implemented in an `lmod` module):

 ```bash
 #!/bin/bash